 Customers: This tool allows you to locate additional food options nearest to you.
 Within the map shown are locations of different types of farms, food pantries, and farmers markets for you to access during this time.
 Filter through the options, or search by keyword.
 You can also search with your address.
 You will then be zoomed into your area, and you can see which businesses are closest to you.
 Change your search radius in the drop down menu on the right to find more results.
 By clicking on the points you will be shown how to contact them, what they’re selling, payment type accepted, and purchasing options.

-Local Food Producers (Farmers, growers, and local suppliers): You can enter basic information about the food you sell, location and contact information by clicking “Register Your Local Food Business”.
+Local Food Producers (Farmers, growers, farmers markets, food pantries and local suppliers): You can enter basic information about the food you sell, location and contact information by clicking “Register Your Local Food Business”.
 Submitted information will automatically show up on the map below.
 Customers can then find your local food business using the map and search tools below.

 Verification Process: When a food source is submitted it is sent through a screening process to become a verified source.
 MU Extension staff curates the locations, and does a verification check to make sure the business/source meets the criteria for this website.
 This ensures that all website links, addresses, and businesses are correct in what they are advertising.
 Once a site is entered it will be populated on the map as “unverified”.
 The business will be screened within 24 hours and will either be switched to “verified” or removed from the map.
 The sites that are removed will receive an email from the staff with a detailed description of why it was hidden.